 Updates of models and development of new and enhanced models depend to a significant extent on availability of statistically relevant data.
 Such data is usually obtained under agreements with our clients.
 Refusals by clients to provide such data or to obtain permission of their customers to provide such data, and privacy and data protection restrictions, could result in loss of access to required data.
+Any interruption of our supply of data could have a material adverse effect on our business, financial condition or results of operations.

-Our business and the business of our clients is subject to government regulation and changes in regulation.
+Our business and the business of our clients are subject to government regulation and changes in regulation.